Analyst firm IDC joins SimpleLegal & Onit to share insights on the future of legal ops

 SimpleLegal and Onit partnered with leading analyst firm IDC to present a webinar on the future of legal ops, highlighting market trends, change management, and predictions.
-We’ve got a recording of the webinar for those who couldn’t make it, and will also be recapping some of the key highlights in this post.
+Read on for a recap of the key highlights of the webinar.

 Reversing the Opinion that Legal is a Cost Center

 IDC Senior Research Analyst, Ryan O’Leary kicked off the webinar by sharing how legal is often seen as a cost center within the organization.
 By nature, legal work is expensive, especially when hiring outside counsel.
 According to IDC research, 1st year associate rates are around $500 an hour – that’s $1,000,000 per 2,000 hours!

 The need to reduce the cost of work being outsourced to law firms (specifically in regards to eDiscovery) and reverse the opinion that legal is a cost center, spurred the need for more efficient workflows, spend management, and of course, legal operations.

 But legal isn’t the only department seeing the need for enhanced spend management and process optimizations, it’s impacting business units across the enterprise.
 In fact, IDC estimates that companies will spend $1.25 trillion dollars in digital transformation by the end of this year alone.
 The result?
 The rapid adoption of technology – with technology emerging as the cornerstone of success (and efficiency) – and the creation of the digitally transformed enterprise.

 The below model provides a visual representation of what the digitally transformed enterprise looks like.
 Created by IDC, the model places data at the heart of a platform that spans across IT, digital, and business domains.
 The intelligent core holds the data, which is turned into insights that can be leveraged to drive strategic business decisions.